John-OK/FullStackSteps/README.md

     ```
     STATICFILES_DIRS = [BASE_DIR / 'static']
     ```
-11. In 'urls.py' (in project folder), import "include" and route to app:\
+10. In 'urls.py' (in project folder),:\
-     a. import line should now look like:
+     a. import "include"; line should now look like:
      ```
      from django.urls import path, include
      ```
-     b. urlpatterns should now have, e.g.,:
+     b. route to app in urlpatterns:
      ```
-     path('', include('todo_list_app.urls'),
+     path('', include('todo_list_app.urls')),
      ```
-12. Create "urls.py" in app folder and add route to homepage html file, e.g.,:
+11. Create "urls.py" file in *app* folder and add route to homepage html file, e.g.,:
 ```
 from django.urls import path
 from . import views